By Shala Larson, 2013 Webster Area High School Alumna

 Yes, the adventurer who swore she’d never spend another summer at home landed herself back in the land of number 22 license plates, fishing tournaments and more cows than people.
 Why?
 Because sometimes you need to better understand where you come from before you can start your future.

-Over the past three months I’ve gained knowledge as Day County’s interm development coordinator, learning things like how to write meeting minutes, manage an office, plan events, market on a budget, how to make a budget, coordinate volunteers, pinpoint areas of improvement and take initiative to tackle projects.
+Over the past three months, I’ve gained knowledge as Day County’s interim development coordinator, learning things like how to write meeting minutes, manage an office, plan events, market on a budget, how to make a budget, coordinate volunteers, pinpoint areas of improvement and take initiative to tackle projects.
 I also learned what economic development really looks like.
-This was introduced on a small town scale which was best for me to learn from – expecially being a young person with no experience in a job like this.
+This was introduced on a small-town scale which was best for me to learn from – especially being a young person with no experience in a job like this.

 Since I graduated from Webster Area High School in 2013, numerous things have been added or improved; businesses like Perfect Pickins, Dollar General, Wants Warehouse, Shopko Hometown and Marcy Lucy Boutique have opened, a new track and football field have popped up, the swimming pool has been improved and there’s a potential walking/biking path in the works.